ChrstphrHll/npc_gen/students/Terek Nushala.md

 ### Description
 - Triton Wizard from Whyndiem
 - 2nd year Protection student in Fiesn
-- long wavy platinum hair that's put up, Purple eyes, and Deep Blue skin
+- long curly platinum hair that's wild, Purple eyes, and Deep Blue skin
 - Is Circumspect and Ridiculous, and has Self-Fulfillment as their ideal

 ### Organizations